Mattia46/firstMonth/cv/cv_instructions.md

 - Does it sound like me?
 - Have I missed anything out e.g. things I'm good at?

-#### Step 5 - Submit!
+#### Step 5 - You're done (for now)!

 Congratulations!
-You have completed your first draft!
-We will review these in week 6 and again in week 12.
+You have completed your first draft of your CV!
+We will review these in week 6.

 Any questions please feel free to get in touch with Zara on slack: @zara_pearson